 An airport is a high-traffic area where physical distancing is not always possible.
-Following the recommendations of the World Health Organization (WHO) and public health agencies, and to ensure everyone’s protection, starting on Monday, June 22, the wearing of a mask is mandatory at all times in the terminal and on the parking shuttle buses.
+Following the recommendations of the World Health Organization (WHO) and public health agencies, and to ensure everyone’s protection, since June 22, the wearing of a mask is mandatory at all times in the terminal and on the parking shuttle buses.

 Exceptions: Children under 2 years of age and persons with respiratory difficulties or who are disabled or unable to remove their mask without assistance will not be required to wear a mask.